prachigarg001/Java-Console-Calculator/README.md

 - Multiplication (*)
 - Division (/)

-**Future Improvements (Optional):**
-- Advanced operations like exponential (power), factorial, logarithmic calculations, and modulus.
-- Store history of calculations.
-- Add a graphical user interface (GUI) in the future.

 ## How to Use
 1. Run the program in a Java IDE or terminal.
 2. Select the operation you want to perform from the menu.